SpineEventEngine/time/README.md

 ## Supported programming languages

-The library currently supports Java, Kotlin (Protobuf DSL), and JavaScript.
+The library currently supports Java and Kotlin (Protobuf DSL and compatibility with [`kotlinx-datetime`][kotlinx-datetime]).

-For JavaScript code, please see the [`time-js`](./time-js) module.
+The versions `1.*` are built using Java 8.

-The versions `1.x` and early `2.x` snapshots are built using Java 8.
+The versions `2.*` are built with Java 17.

-Starting `2.0.0-SNAPSHOT.76`, all modules are built with Java 11.
-Therefore, consumer projects should aim for Java 11+ to use them.
+Therefore, consumer projects should aim for Java 17+ to use them.

 ## Using Spine Time in a Gradle project